The best aluminium bikes are:

 The Trek Emonda ALR 5 disc made it into our Editor’s Choice awards for 2018, and absolutely bowled us over with a frame that neither looks nor rides like aluminum.

-Believe to be the pioneers of aluminium it would be foolish not to include these guys.
-The CAAD range picks up from £1099.99 with Shimano Tiagra, right up to £3499.99 offering a range of rides to suit you and your needs.
+Believed to be the pioneers of aluminium it would be foolish not to include these guys.
+The CAAD range picks up from £1600 with Shimano 105, right up to £4800 with SRAM Force eTap AXS offering a range of rides to suit you and your needs.
 There’s rim and disc brake models on offer.

-Cannondale and the CAAD12 range pushing the boundaries of what aluminium can do and offer major performance gains, whilst trying to limit aluminium road buzz.
+Cannondale and the CAAD13 range pushing the boundaries of what aluminium can do and offer major performance gains, whilst trying to limit aluminium road buzz.

 This racey little number wouldn’t be out of place in a professional road race or cruising with a group of mates – it really is that good.